DynamoDB

 • There are two methods to create prefix and suffix.

-• Sharding using random suffix
+• Sharding with random suffix

 Throttling